colin-szeto/Colin-Portfolio-Website/OverView of Adventure.md

 the objective of this document is to provide a framework and explination of a flashy piece of code which will allow students to see an application using post client side (without communicating to the server).
 Expected uderstanding of routes, jinja, intergration of python and html

-* here is a video overview of the Adventure code: insert youtube link here:
+* here is a video overview of the Adventure code: https://bit.ly/3khB2JI
 * here is a video overviewing the basics of bost: https://bit.ly/35fw1gt
 * line by line explination of POST here: https://bit.ly/3lsX0KU